Inclusive Trade

 Caulipower was born as a Pinterest fail.
 Really.
 As the mom of two boys with celiac disease — an autoimmune disease leaving their bodies unable to process gluten — Gail Becker tried desperately to find nutritious, gluten-free options that weren’t filled with fat, sugar, salt and calories.
 When Pinterest failed to provide a good-tasting, good-looking, easy recipe for cauliflower pizza crust, Gail left her job to develop one.
 The result?
 Caulipower!

-• Chai Smash
+• Chia Smash

 Woman-owned